Website Manager

 7. How much playing time will my child get?

-8. Are there cuts at Travel Tryouts?
+8. Are there cuts at tryouts?

 9. What is expected of parents?